many floating clocks showing different times

 After consuming alcohol

-Alcohol may increase your risk of having a low blood sugar.
+Alcohol may increase your risk of having low blood sugar.

 During illness or stress

-Illness and/or stress may cause your blood glucose to be higher than normal.
+Illness and/or stress may cause your blood glucose to be higher than average.

 Blood sugar can determine treatment options